Education: St. Edwards University, B.A.; University of Texas, School of Law, J.D.

 Career: Secretary of the Senate, 2001 - present; Staff Chair, National Conference of State Legislatures (NCSL) 2012-2013; President, American Society of Legislative Clerks and Secretaries (ASLCS), 2007 - 2008; Member, Mason's Manual Revision Commission

 Fax: (512) 463-6034

 Office: Room 2E.22, Texas State Capitol, 1200 Congress Ave, Austin, TX 78701

 Mailing Address: The Senate of Texas, P.O.
 Box 12068, Austin, TX 78711-2068

 Secretary of the Senate Patsy Spaw was elected Secretary of the Senate in 2001 following more than 30 years of Senate employment which included more than 20 years as an elected Senate officer.
-As Secretary of the Senate, she is the chief executive administrator of the Senate and is responsible for the operational functions of the Senate.
+As Secretary of the Senate, she is the chief executive administrator of the Senate, and general counsel, and is responsible for the operational functions of the Senate.
 She supervises the elected officers and department directors of the Senate and controls and coordinates the operation of the central Senate staff.